sahumphreys/mkdocs-gcse/docs/topics/python/06_functions.md

     The keyword `pass` is a statement that does not do anything.
 It is useful when scaffolding code as in the previous example.
 We know we want a function that calculates the area of a rectangle but are either unsure of how to complete this function or want to return to it later so we enter `pass`.
 Our main program will still call that function but nothing will happen.

+## Naming the function

-Similar to the naming of variables and constants, the name we give to our function should be self-documenting.  `calculate_area()` seems ok here, though we might want to be even more explicit as name it is `calculate_rectangle_area()` to distinguish it from another similar function such as `calculate_triangle_area()` or `calculate-circle_area()`.
-It might take some more typing but will result in your code being easier to read and maintain.
+Similar to the naming of variables and constants, the name we give to our function should be self-documenting.
+In our example program one of the functions is named `convert_celcius_to_fahrenheit()`.
+This name describes exactly what this function will do!
+It might be more to type than say `conv_cel to fahr()` of `c_to_f()` but being more precise will result in your code being easier to read and maintain.

 The syntax required can be summarised as: